Contact Us

 Unlike water vapor, chloramine vapor does not rise.
 Chloramines and other DBPs are heavier than oxygen.
 They stay low in the natatorium, just above the surface of the pool in what we call the breathing zone.
 Another term for this is the chloramine bubble, coined by Randy Baxter in this article.
 The more chloramines and DBPs off-gassed, the denser the bubble, and the more displacement of fresh air for swimmers to breathe.
 It's not a good thing.

 Left alone, chloramine vapor will eventually fill the natatorium from the bottom up.
 With poor HVAC design and a high return intake, this can lead to a stratification problem, where chloramines just build and build.
-Notice, chloramines do not rise and expand like humidity does.
+Notice that chloramines do not rise and expand like humidity does.

 stratification vs recirculation